signalapp/Signal-iOS/MAINTAINING.md

 Apart from the general `BUILDING.md` there are certain things that have to be done by Signal-iOS maintainers.

-For transperancy and bus factor, they are outlined here.
+For transparency and bus factor, they are outlined here.

 ## Dependencies